-The middle yellow and green lines in 3 show the potential range of emissions reduction impact from implementing CESMP actions.
+The middle yellow and green lines in Figure 3 show the potential range of emissions reduction impact from implementing CESMP actions.
 For example, if there is high collective community participation for some actions, this may result in higher emissions reductions while less participation may result in lower emissions reductions.
 Looking at this range, if we implement all actions listed in the CESMP, we estimate a gap in reductions needed to meet the 2030 goal of about 500,000 – 1,400,000 MTCO2e (shown as the shaded pink area).
+This is because the County has limited authority or influence over these emissions sources.

 This gap could potentially be bridged with the help of significant external support, such as contributions from market factors, state- and national-level regulation, incorporating forest and tree carbon fluxes into our GHG inventories, or potentially through the purchase of high-quality carbon offsets.
 However, it is important to emphasize that the acquisition of carbon offsets would be our last resort as the first line of action should always be focusing on direct emissions reductions.

 The intent of the CESMP is to build upon what we already have been doing in energy conservation, decarbonization, and adaptation to climate change.
-Our county is already making progress towards the Climate Mitigation and Resiliency goals.
-Among many actions, our county currently captures landfill methane to generate electricity and we are building out a new renewable natural gas facility; we established a Residential Solar Task Force to streamline the permitting processes; we began procuring and building out charging infrastructure; we built an automated flood warning system; and we coordinate community outreach and preparedness engagement through the Ready Prince William program.
-For a full list of actions the county has already taken, see Appendix C. Existing County Government Actions.
+Our county is already making progress towards the Climate Mitigation and Resiliency Goals.
+Among many actions, our county currently captures landfill methane to generate electricity and we are building out a new renewable natural gas facility; we established a Residential Solar Task Force to streamline the permitting processes; we began procuring EVs and building out charging infrastructure; we built an automated flood warning system; and we coordinate community outreach and preparedness engagement through the Ready Prince William program.
+For a full list of actions the county has already taken, see Appendix D. Existing County Government Actions.

-With timely implementation of the high priority actions in the CESMP, we can continue to build upon the County’s successes and put ourselves in a position to strive towards meeting the Climate Mitigation and Resiliency goals to the best of our ability.
+With timely implementation of the high priority actions in the CESMP, we can continue to build upon the County’s successes and put ourselves in a position to strive towards meeting the Climate Mitigation and Resiliency Goals to the best of our ability.

 Next Steps: In addition to the specific actions identified through the analysis described above, the CESMP includes three foundational program-wide sustainability initiatives designed to improve the County’s ability to monitor and implement the plan: